259 Glioblastoma Clinical Trials Recruiting Now (May 2026): GBM — CAR-T, Vaccines, Niraparib, GammaTile, TTFields

 Newly Diagnosed GBM — Added to Standard Chemoradiation

 Trials adding novel agents to the Stupp protocol (surgery + RT/TMZ).
-Several Phase 3 trials are open:
+Several Phase 3 trials are open, with new Phase 3 entrants in early 2026:

 - Immunotherapy + chemoradiation: